Vilwadrinatha Temple

-The Vilwadrinatha Temple is a Hindu temple in Thiruvilwamala, a town in the city of Thrissur, Kerala, India.
+The Vilwadrinatha Temple is a Hindu temple in Thiruvilwamala, a town in Thrissur district, Keralam, India.
 The principal deities are Rama, the seventh incarnation of the god Vishnu, and his brother, Lakshmana.
 It figures among the Abhimana Kshetrams in Vaishnavite traditions.
 This is one of the four major Rama temples in Kerala – the other three are in Thriprayar, Kadavallur, and Thiruvangad.
 The temple houses an idol of Lakshmana, which is rare in India.
 Vilwadrinatha Temple is located in the centre of the community of Thiruvilwamala, atop a 100-foot-high hillock.
 Visible from the temple is Bharathappuzha, the second-largest river in Kerala, which flows past the temple's northern side from around 3 kilometres away.

 History

 In the early days, Vilwadrinatha Temple was under the control of five Moosad families, (Note: Only three Moosad families still exist today: Kandanath illam, Changanath illam, and Vavath illam.
 The other two Moosad families no longer exist: Kizhakkillath illam and Kandangath illam.) called 'Parasudayavar' because it is believed that the god Parasurama bestowed their right to control the temple with his axe (parasu in Sanskrit).
 The eldest of the five administered and the others assisted him.
 Whoever received this status gave up his relationship with his family and continued to reside in the temple.
 The Parasudayavar and Samudaya, appointed by the Ooraymas and Karanmas, took up the administration of the temple.
 The mahayogam ('great conference')—which included the Ooraymas, Karanmas, and other representatives of the temple—used to be held twice a year: once on the Dwadasi before the new moon day in the month of Medam (March–April), and once on the tenth of Karkitakam (June–July).
 The Parasudayavar was all powerful and was empowered to inflict any punishment (including death sentence) in the temple area.
 In 392 CE, the king Cheraman Perumal gave the temple land to the Perumpadappuswarupam, who enlarged the area of land under the temple and entrusted the administration to the mahayogam.

 Later, the temple came under the control of the Zamorins (Samoothiri) of Kozhikode.
 (Note: During those days, the Ushapooja (morning pooja) was in the name of Kollengode Valiya Thampuratti, the Uchapooja (noon pooja) was in the name of the King of Kochi, and the Athazhapooja (night pooja) was in the name of the Zamorins.
 Many litres of palpayasam were offered by the Zamorin.)
 Later, the King of Kochi took the charge, after continuous revolts with the Zamorins.

 The temple has burned thrice: first in 1827, and then twice in 1861.
 After the second fire, there were plans to renovate the temple, but before any work was done, the temple burned again.
 The eastern sreekovil was not damaged, and the idol was removed.
 The western sreekovil was burnt completely, but the idol was undamaged.
 The current temple was built in 1883 by the King of Kochi.

 The temple is now administered by the Cochin Devaswom Board.